 - Is there a grace period if I drop below the points average required for my Edge status level?

-- I’m not a Diamond or Black Card status player but I can access the Diamond Edge Store.
-Does this mean I can purchase Diamond Edge items?
+- I’m not an Edge player but I can access the Edge Store.
+Does this mean I can purchase Edge items?